Last update: March 28, 2025

 Renting a car in Iceland is expensive.
 Below are our best ideas for how to save a substantial amount of money when you rent a car with Blue Car Rental in Iceland.
 (Blue is our recommended car company in Iceland, and we personally rent from them when we visit Iceland!)
-These tips will help whether you’re planning a trip later in 2023 or in 2024!
+These tips will help for a trip to Iceland anytime in 2024 (or beyond!)

 Save 5% with our exclusive Blue Car Rental discount link